 - Members born in the same year (like RM and j-hope, V and Jimin) have a special connection because they are “the same age”

-Why isn’t Jin in the military, then?
-BTS was granted a special temporary 2-year extension by the Korean government in late 2020.
-This extension was technically granted to anyone who had been awarded the Korean Order of Cultural Merit, but since all members of BTS have been given this prestigious award, and few, if any, other kPop bands have, it was clearly a BTS-specific extension.
-The extension was granted because BTS is so essential to the Korean economy – between music sales, concerts, merchandise, and a general interest in tourism for Korea, they account for a measurable percentage of the country’s GNP.
+BTS was granted a special temporary extension to the mandatory enlistment law by the Korean government in late 2020, giving each member until age 30 (international age) to enlist, rather than by age 28 (international age).
+This extension was technically granted to anyone who had been awarded the Korean Order of Cultural Merit, but since all members of BTS have been given this prestigious award, and few, if any, other Kpop bands have, it was clearly a BTS-specific extension.

 - TXT – stands for Tomorrow X Together, a five piece boy band under BigHit.
 TXT sometimes appear with BTS and BTS are sort of like big brothers to them.
-Starter songs: Blue Hour, Crown, We Lost The Summer, 0x1=Lovesong (written in part by RM), Magic, No Rules, Lover/Loser
+Starter songs: Blue Hour, Crown, We Lost The Summer, 0x1=Lovesong (written in part by RM), Magic, No Rules, Lover/Loser, Good Boy Gone Bad

 - Stray Kids – a lot of BTS diehard fans find themselves drifting into Stray Kids – they have the same chaotic energy, are online literally all the time, and like BTS, write their own music.
 They also have the bonus of having two Australian members who are fully fluent in English and do a lot of English content online.
-Starter songs: Back Door, God’s Menu, Double Knot, Going Dumb, Thunderous
+(Fun fact: Stray Kids member Lee Know (real name, Lee Minho) was a backup dancer for BTS in 2017 and performed on the Wings tour with them.)
+Starter songs: Back Door, God’s Menu, Double Knot, Going Dumb, Thunderous, Maniac, Circus

 - ITZY – ITZY is a girl group and they’re a good starting place for BTS fans as two of their members – Ryujin and Yuna – appeared in the BTS Universe videos (as j-hope’s girl and Jungkook’s girl, respectively).
 Starter songs: Wannabe, Not Shy, Dalla Dalla, Shoot!, Loco